Hillsides/Game-Frickers/README.md

 The first Game-Fuckers I made are very bad.
 I don't recommend using them.
 Arsenal and Phantom Forces Fuckers are pretty bad.
 I'm going to be making a lot more in the near future.
 I know partial Lua.

+Some of these aren't game-fuckers.
+Some are more than just that.
+I will be posting some modified scripts.